-Then in September, 1993 came the Suzuki Wagon R, an MPV initially with 2 doors at the right and one door at the left.
+Then in September, 1993 came the Suzuki Wagon R, an MPV initially with 2 doors at the left and one door at the driver's side.
 It was based on the Alto and equipped with the 3-cylinder OHC 4-valve 657 cc engine, four-wheel-drive was available.
 This would become the best selling vehicle in Japan.
 In February, 1995 a 2-valve turbo was added.
 In April, 1996 came the 5-door body.
 In April, 1997 a light alloy 3-cylinder 658 cc DOHC 4-valve engine was released, with and without turbo.
 By November, 1997 a retro version was added.
 A Mazda clone came in November, 1994.
 In February, 1997 the Suzuki Wagon R Wide arrived with the same wheelbase and suspension and widened with 18 cm to 157.5 cm and with a length of 340 cm.
 The engine was a light alloy 4-cylinder 996 cc DOHC 4-valve with and without turbo, four-wheel-drive was available.
 In the export this vehicle became available as Suzuki Wagon R+ with the non-turbo engine only and it had a length of 341 cm.
 Later an 1171 cc engine became available.
 In certain countries in South America, the Wagon R+ is known as Chevrolet Wagon R+.
-Since 2000 it is built as Changhe Beidouxing in China.
+Since 2000 it is built as Changhe Suzuki Beidouxing in China.

 The 4th generation Suzuki Alto came in November, 1994 with the same suspension and on the same wheelbase as a 3-door and a 5-door sedan.
 The engines were the 3-cylinder 657 cc OHC 2-valve and 4-valve and OHC 2-valve turbo next to a new light alloy 3-cylinder 658 cc DOHC 4-valve turbo.
 Permanent four-wheel-drive is available.
 Again, this vehicle would never be exported to Europe.